Painting Faux Granite Countertops

 Materials and Colors

-Since most granite is made up of several colors, you will need to figure out what colors are in your granite by using a paint chip palette.
+Since most granite is made up of several colors, figure out what colors are in the stone you like using a paint chip palette.
 It will be helpful to determine the proportions of paint as well.
 For instance, figure out what color is the most prevalent, to use it as your base color.
 You'll likely need to buy smaller amounts of paint for the less prominent colors.
-Once you’ve purchased your paints, do some tests on a sturdy piece of cardboard or other material in order to work on your technique.
-The best results when painting faux granite countertops will be achieved when you have taken the time to develop and then practice the technique that gives you the best faux granite painting effect.
+Once you’ve purchased your paints, practice your technique on a sturdy piece of cardboard or other material for best results.
 Take notes as you go to help you remember what you did.